Introduction

 Tie-in: For consequences of gaps (fines, trust erosion), see Hidden Costs.

-Dimension 4: Scalability
+Dimension 4: Value & Outcomes

 Definition: Consistent performance as usage expands across teams and regions.